dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         happen if a user-defined class has an override of `==` with a `covariant` parameter.*

+    The required type of `p` is `Object?`. (*The static checks mentioned above may give rise to compile-time errors, but there is no static type which would give rise to exactly those checks, so we cannot specify the desired checks simply by using any particular required type.*)

 *   **Cast**:

     1. Resolve the type name to a type `X`.
 It is a compile-time error if the name does not refer to a type.

     2. Type-check the subpattern using `X` as the matched value type.

+    The required type of `p` is `Object?`.

 *   **Null-check** or **null-assert**: